XP-NETWORK/documentation/docs/Multibridge2.0/multibridge_vs_others.md

 ## 8. LeewayHerz NFT Swap

 The eighth position on the search list was given to a [blog of Leeway Herz](https://www.leewayhertz.com/nft-swapping-and-bridging/), a founder and CEO of the company bearing his name.
-The blog author offers a concept of an NFT trade-in or simply swapping NFTs that started loosing its popularity and value for other NFTs, crypto or a combination of NFTs & crypto.
+The blog author offers a concept of an NFT trade-in or simply swapping NFTs that started losing their popularity and value for other NFTs, crypto, or a combination of NFTs & crypto.

-The project does not offer a bridging solution, but rather promotes its software development solutions for blockchains, Metaverses, IoT devices, AI and NFT Marketplaces.
+The project does not offer a bridging solution but promotes its software development solutions for blockchains, Metaverses, IoT devices, AI, and NFT Marketplaces.

 <center>